Clearlingo Editing and Proofreading

 Em dash

-An em dash is called this (and if you’ve been paying attention, you may be able to work it out) because it is about as wide as a lowercase m.
+An em dash is called this because it is about as wide as an M.

 Whether you use spaces around the em dash depends on your publisher’s style.
 In New Zealand English, em dashes are not used often.